Why You Might Want A Professional to Manage Your Investments

 Should You Roll Your Old 401(k) into an IRA?
 Maybe.
 What Else Might You Do?

-Block Woman looks at a toy plastic dog on its back with a green question mark over it.
+Pink Block Woman looks at plastic toy dog on its back with a green question mark above it.

 Do you have an old 401(k)?
 Or possibly four?